 The Loan Agreement contains customary covenants, including restrictions on the Company's ability to incur indebtedness, grant liens or security interest on assets, make acquisitions, loans, advances or investments, or sell or otherwise transfer assets, among others.
-The Loan Agreement also contains other financial covenants related to minimum gross profit margin, minimum ARR growth rate, and fixed charge ratio, among other financial covenants per the terms of the Loan Agreement.
-The Loan Agreement is secured by a first-priority lien (subject to certain permitted liens) on and security interest in the collateral pursuant to the terms of the collateral documents.
-The Loan Agreement named Joseph Davy, CEO, as guarantor, and per the term of the Loan Agreement, he is willing to guarantee the full payment, performance and collection of all of the credit parties' obligations thereunder and under the Loan Agreement, all as further set forth therein.
+The Loan Agreement also contains other financial covenants related to minimum gross profit margin, minimum ARR (Annual Recurring Revenue) growth rate, and fixed charge ratio, among other financial covenants per the terms of the Loan Agreement.
+The Loan Agreement is secured by a first-priority Lien (subject to Permitted Liens) on and security interest in the Collateral pursuant to the terms of the Collateral Documents.
+The Loan Agreement named Joseph Davy, CEO, as Guarantor, and per the term of the Loan Agreement, he is willing to guarantee the full payment, performance and collection of all of the Credit Parties' obligations thereunder and under the Loan Agreement, all as further set forth therein.

-For all respective periods presented, the Company was not in compliance with the minimum gross profit margin covenant in section 7.14.1 of the Loan Agreement, the minimum ARR growth covenant in section 7.14.2 of the Loan Agreement, and the fixed charge coverage ratio covenant in section 7.14.3 of the Loan Agreement.
-As a result of the Company's noncompliance with the financial covenants, the entire principal amount and all unpaid and accrued interest is classified as current on the Company's consolidated balance sheets.
+For all respective periods presented, the Company was not in compliance with the Minimum Gross Profit Margin covenant in section 7.14.1 of the Loan Agreement, the Minimum ARR Growth covenant in section 7.14.2 of the Loan Agreement, and the Fixed Charge Coverage Ratio covenant in section 7.14.3 of the Loan Agreement.
+As a result of the Company's noncompliance with the financial covenants, the entire principal amount and all unpaid and accrued interest will be classified as current on the Company's consolidated balance sheets.

-Upon the occurrence of an Event of Default, and at any time thereafter unless and until such Event of Default has been waived by CP BF or cured to the satisfaction of Lender, subject to the exercise of customary commercial underwriting standards in determining such satisfaction, Lender may, without notice or demand to the credit parties declare the unpaid principal of and any accrued interest shall be immediately due and payable.
+Upon the occurrence of an Event of Default, and at any time thereafter unless and until such Event of Default has been waived by CP BF or cured to the satisfaction of Lender, subject to the exercise of customary commercial underwriting standards in determining such satisfaction, Lender may, without notice or demand to the Credit Parties declare the unpaid principal of and any accrued interest shall be immediately due and payable.
 While the Company and the Lender are engaged in good faith discussions to resolve these matters, no agreement to resolve such matters has been reached and all of the Loans remain in default for the reasons stated above, and the Lender is not presently exercising remedies, which the Lender reserves the right to so do at any time.